home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - For trouble with the SDM API OAuth authorization flow with Google, see [Troubleshooting](https://developers.google.com/nest/device-access/authorize#troubleshooting) which includes guidance for errors like `redirect_uri_mismatch` where Google needs to know about your external URL

-## Binary Sensor

-Google Nest devices expose a `binary_sensor` to expose various states, triggered in response to updates over the pubsub feed.

-The following event based binary sensors are exposed from the SDM API:

-- [CameraMotion](https://developers.google.com/nest/device-access/traits/device/camera-motion#events): Motion has been detected by the camera.
-- [CameraPerson](https://developers.google.com/nest/device-access/traits/device/camera-person#events): A person has been detected by the camera.
-- [CameraSound](https://developers.google.com/nest/device-access/traits/device/camera-sound#events): Sound has been detected by the camera.
-- [DoorbellChime](https://developers.google.com/nest/device-access/traits/device/doorbell-chime#events): The doorbell has been pressed

-Given a camera named `Front Yard` then binary sensors are created such as `binary_sensor.front_yard_camera_motion`.

 ## Camera

 All Google Nest Cam models, Google Nest Hello Video Doorbell, Google Nest Hub Max expose a [CameraLiveStream](https://developers.google.com/nest/device-access/traits/device/camera-live-stream) via the SDM API, which returns a RTSP live stream which can be viewed from Home Assistant.
-The live stream URL is cached by the camera and refreshed regularly when the link expires.

 Given a camera named `Front Yard` then the camera is created with a name such as `camera.front_yard`.

-## Climate

-All Google Nest Thermostat models are exposed as a `climate` entity that use the [Thermostat Traits](https://developers.google.com/nest/device-access/traits/device/thermostat-hvac) in the SDM API.
-State changes to the thermostat are reported to Home Assistant through the Cloud Pubsub subscriber.

-Given a thermostat named `Upstairs` then the climate entity is created with a name such as `climate.upstairs`

 ## Sensor